 #9 – A Guaranteed Principal at All Times

-Unlike traditional stock, bond, and mutual fund portfolios, which are subject to market risk every day, fixed index annuities with an income rider offer a guarantee of principal at all times and in all types of economic or market environments.
+Unlike traditional stock, bond, and mutual fund portfolios, which are subject to market risk every trading day, fixed index annuities with an income rider offer a guarantee of principal at all times and in all types of economic or market environments.
 Additionally, in general, any earnings or growth that has been experienced in the fixed index annuity with an income rider contract is also guaranteed never to go backward.
-As a result, the contract owner can have peace of mind that his or her retirement nest egg held in the fixed index annuity with an income rider will always be there, and can only increase in value.
+As a result, the contract owner can have peace of mind that his or her retirement nest egg held in the fixed index annuity with an income rider will always be there, and can possibly increase in value.

 #10 – Control the Underlying Capital Base

-Unlike traditional pensions that are received from employers, a fixed index annuity with an income rider offers the same monthly income, as a pension, which is guaranteed for life, but allows the contract owner to maintain control over the underlying capital base, even after beginning the income stream, and as long as there is money left in the contract.
+Unlike traditional pensions that are received from employers, a fixed index annuity with an income rider offers the same monthly income, like a pension, which is guaranteed for life, but allows the contract owner to maintain control over the underlying capital base, even after beginning the income stream, and as long as there is money left in the contract.
 While fixed index annuities with income riders are intended to be long-term vehicles, they do not have to be a permanent decision.
-While the primary objective is lifetime income, it is a great benefit to have the flexibility of being able to move your capital elsewhere at all times, if the situation warrants it.
+While the primary objective is lifetime income, it is a great benefit to have the flexibility of being able to move your capital elsewhere at all times, if the situation warrants.

 Would you like to know more creating a retirement income for life through a fixed index annuity with a income rider?
 Contact us today to schedule an introductory conversation.
 We’ll answer your questions, get to know your goals, and help you determine whether our services are a good fit for your needs.
 We look forward to hearing from you!